Naor-Yekutiely/MATLAB-BOT-project/README.md

 - If the robot has reached a fuel tank, the amount of fuel in the robot increases according to the amount of fuel in the tank.
 - If the robot has reached a bomb(mine), the amount of fuel of the robot decreases.

+## Battle between two robots:
 ![Screenshot 2021-04-13 185041](https://user-images.githubusercontent.com/82441934/114582399-3941d380-9c89-11eb-99d0-8d1a8ebe2b1c.png)
-<br/>Figure 1.Battle between two robots (circles), the dotted lines show the robots' way when they avoid bombs
+<br/>Figure 1.
+Battle between two robots (filled circles), the dotted lines show the robots' path when they avoid bombs
-Asterisks (and looking for fuel tanks) circles.
+(Asterisks) and looking for fuel tanks (circles with the amount of fuel in them).

 The robot (robostrategy function) has full access to all the information about the game mode; that is, the robot knows:
 - The location and size of each bomb(mine) and fuel tank